benchristel/process-to-processes/src/programming/foundational-concepts/values.md

-# Values: Data, and Objects
+# Values: Data and Objects

 In JavaScript (and TypeScript), the things that we can assign to variables are called _values_.
 Numbers, strings, arrays, objects, and functions are all types of values.